 I am interested in understanding how this powerful communication system is processed in the mind and brain.
-My research focuses on the neural mechanisms that support spoken language comprehension.
+My research focuses on the neural mechanisms that support spoken language comprehension in monolingual and bilingual speakers.
 Using neuroimaging and behavioural techniques, I investigate how different properties of the speech input engage the underlying neural architecture to produce successful comprehension.

 Neuro-cognitive mechanisms of language processing

 Our work shows that speech information interfaces with two joint but distinct processing systems: a left lateralised (LH) fronto-temporal brain network that supports complex grammatical combination, and a broad bilateral network (whose functional properties are traced back to nonhuman primates) that supports semantic and pragmatic interpretation of the incoming utterance (Bozic et al, 2010; Marslen-Wilson, Bozic & Tyler, 2014).